mjbradvica/MediatorBuddy/README.md

 #### Changing the Error Controller

-MediatorBuddy uses an implementation of the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.txt) spec which states that your end user should have some kind of documentation on errors that may be returned.
+MediatorBuddy uses an implementation of the [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.txt) spec, which states that your end user should have some kind of documentation on errors that may be returned.

 There is a standard one by default that you may inherit from: